erickjvallejo/simple-eventbus-guava/README.md

-# simple-eventbus
+# simple-eventbus-guava
-Implementation of a Eventbus using Guava
+This is a simple sample of Eventbus with Guava